cookiesncream716/helloWorld2/README.md

 registerPlugin()
 ```

-3. Follow the directions to configure flatpickr in whatever way you need and add it to `box`.
+3. Follow the directions to configure flatpickr in whatever way you need inside of the build method and add it to `box`.
 Below is an example.

 ```
 var calender = TextField()